How to become a good reviewer

 If you are an author who benefited from the peer review process you should consider getting yourself involved and provide valuable comments to fellow authors.
 You should see becoming a reviewer as a professional responsibility.

-How to be a reviewer?
+How to become a reviewer

 Make sure your personal profile page (whether institutional, on LinkedIn, on ORCID, on ResearchGate and other similar services) is kept up to date with your areas of interest and research, making sure you add relevant keywords, including your contact details.

 How you are invited to review depends largely on the journal, so always look out for guidelines on the journals’ website.
 Some publications require a formal appointment, others welcome an independent approach.
 In this case, get in touch with the editor (or editors) and let them know you are willing to help.
 If you are a young researcher, let senior scientists know you are willing to participate in peer reviews, so they can suggest your name; as a young trainee, ask your adviser to involve you in peer review under their supervision.

 If you’re ever presented with the opportunity to participate in open peer review, or other new peer review workflow models, go for it and explore new formats.
 Open review is designed to increase transparency in peer review and give power back to the community by opening up an otherwise closed process.

 Peer review is often considered an unpaid academic duty.
 However, it is also a great way to keep up-to-date with the developments in your field and allows you to be an actor in your community.
 In any case, peer reviewing requires expertise and time and, even if you are paid in the typical sense, there are ways to get visibility and acknowledgement for your work.
 Explore ways in which you can earn credits for your activity as peer reviewer and join all services available today.